chromium/chromium/tools/rust/README.md

 build it centrally (with the scripts here) and distribute it for all to use (also fetched with the scripts here).

+Similar to the Clang package which exists as a tarball that is unpacked into `third_party/llvm-build`, the Rust package exists as a tarball that is unpacked into `third_party/rust-toolchain`.

 ## Rust build overview